CaptainCrouton89/AlariaWiki/Life and Death.md

 ### The Spirit

-One's spirit is made of pure Psyic Energy, pulled from the swirling mass throughout the planes.
+One's spirit is made of pure Ezz, pulled from the swirling mass throughout the planes.

 ## Astral & Malstaric Thread